imani4j/major-project/plan.md

 -Party Member Count

-I'll iterate through the Party array, check the isAlive of the party members, and set the Party Member Count to the amount of living pary members.
+I'll iterate through the Party array, check the isAlive of the party members, and set the Party Member Count to the amount of living patry members.

 If the Health of a Party Member reaches zero, they die.
 When they die in a Random Unfortunate Event, the Health will be set to zero And diseases and and injuries can be variables that are subtracted from Health every round until they are healed with medicine.

-(Problem: how to remove the injury/disease status when medicine is used.
-Just setting it to full will only work for one round)
+~(Problem: how to remove the injury/disease status when medicine is used.
+Just setting it to full will only work for one round)~
+Solution: make keep track of whether a party member is sick in their object.
+All the illnesses and diseases can be the same (i can make them different later if I want)

 Since party members can get hurt and sick, we probably need medicine.
 I'll add that to the Resources.